ZhenyingZhu/StudyNotes/ASP.md

 Webpack dev server

+- It is not used for bundle js files like webpack.
+But it is also configured in `webpack.config.js` under `devServer` key.
+- It is a dev env that can host a web app and provide debugging experience.
 - `npm install webpack-dev-server --save-dev`
+- It is not run in Prod so it should be added to `devDependencies` in npm's package.json.
 - in the webpack.config.js, add `devServer` in the config to define port and content folder.
 - In the package.json, add `"start:dev": "webpack-dev-server --hot"` to scripts section.
 So `npm run start:dev` can start the app at [8080](http://localhost:8080/) by default.
 - It is started from `./node_modules/.bin/webpack-dev-server`